phriscage/beer-app/docs/SETUP-STAND-ALONE.md

 [Setup Kubernetes and Istio](SETUP-KUBERNETES-ISTIO.md)

-Create the application and inject the Istio sidecar proxies to the application Pods:
+Create the application and inject the Istio sidecar proxies to the application Pods.
+The [beer-app_all.yaml](kubernetes-manifests/beer-app/beer-app_all.yaml) configuration has all services and versions:

-        kubectl create -f <(istioctl kube-inject -f kubernetes-manifests/beer-app.yaml)
+        kubectl create -f <(istioctl kube-inject -f kubernetes-manifests/beer-app/beer-app_all.yaml)

 Check the status, get external ingress IP, and export IP as GATEWAY_URL=<IP:PORT>: